MarcioRamos90/Ping-Pong-Raylib/README.md

 # A simple Ping Pong Game

-The intentions here is to practice my c/c++ skills (that are vary low at the moment)
+The intentions here is to practice my c/c++ skills (that are very bad at the moment)

 ![](docs/image.png)